 Should the text you would like to comment on already be represented on recensio.net, please leave a comment in the respective field.
 This applies if the text has already been presented by the author or is included in one of the "traditional" reviews from one of the cooperating journals.
 In order to find out whether a text is already represented on recensio.net, please use the search field on our home page or contact our editorial team.

 Existing reader comments can be found under "Presentations".

 recensio.net is dedicated to the support of scholarly communication in the digital age.
-It is funded by the German Research Foundation (DFG) and, as a joint project, coordinated by the Bavarian State Library, the Leibniz Institute of European History (Mainz), and the University of Cologne.
+As a joint project, it is coordinated by the Bavarian State Library, the Leibniz Institute of European History (Mainz), and the University of Cologne.

 recensio.net is a service which is free for both the cooperating journals as well as its users. recensio.net is committed to the principles of Open Access and wants to act as a service provider for academics.